zlatnaspirala/visual-ts-game-engine/readme.md

 <b> Navigate in browser /build/app.html to see client app in action </b>

  -Client part is browser web application.
 No reloading or redirecting.
 This is single page application.
-I use html request only for loading local html (register, login etc.).
+I use html request only for loading local/staged html (like register, login etc.).
- Networking is based on webSocket full-duplex communication.
+ Networking is based on webSocket full-duplex communication only.
+This is bad for old fasion programmers.
+ You must be comform with classic socket connection methodollogy.
- -webRTC Can be used for any proporsion.
+ -webRTC can be used for any proporsion.
    Already implemented :
-   -video chat webRTC (SIP)
+   -video chat webRTC (SIP) chat and data communication.
-   -chat or data communication

- -Connector (native webSocket) used for user session staff. in progress...
+ -Class 'Connector' (native webSocket) used for user session staff.
+  For main account session staff like login, register etc.

 ### Client config ###

- if you want web app without networking then setup :
+If you want web app without any networking then setup:

+<code>  appUseNetwork: boolean = false; </code>

+You want to use communication for multiplayer but you don't want to use server databased account sessions.
+The setup this on false in main client config class.
 <code>  appUseAccountsSystem: boolean = false; </code>

- - No need for deactivation multi media webRTC support becouse this feature run only on user request for now.
+ - Networking is disabled by default.

 Find configuration at ./src/lib/client-config.ts